 6 Tips for Prioritizing Networking in Your Nonprofit

 Is your nonprofit actively networking?
-Do you give in priority in your hectic schedule?
+Do you give in priority to your hectic schedule?
 If not, we think you should.
 And here’s why.

-Harvard Business School professor Jane Wei-Skillern has put forth that a nonprofit can increase their social impact simply by surround themselves with like-minded groups and even competitors.
-The power of a strong network to move your nonprofit it the right direction is undeniable.
+Harvard Business School professor Jane Wei-Skillern has put forth that nonprofits can increase their social impact simply by surrounding themselves with like-minded groups and even competitors.
+The power of a strong network to move your nonprofit in the right direction is undeniable.